rafid29mehda/All-About-ECG/Denoising Techniques/Filtering-based denoising techniques/README.md

 ### 4. Non-local Means (NLM) Filtering

 **What is it?**
-NLM is like a detective who looks for similar patterns across your ECG drawing to clean it up.
+NLM is like a detective who looks for similar patterns across the ECG drawing to clean it up.
 Instead of just smoothing nearby points, it compares patches (small signal segments) across the entire signal, averaging similar patches to reduce noise while keeping details.

 **How does it work?**
 - **Step 1**: Choose a patch size and search window.